SageGram/sagegram.github.io/about.md

 - Proficient in Microsoft Word & Excel, SharePoint and Google Drive.
 - Certified Scrum Master
 - A working proficiency with version control (Git).
+- Advanced skillset in Redshift SQL
+- Advanced Skillset in Microsoft Office 365

 # Education